-There is a pilot service at Wroxham Bridge, it must be used if you intend to pass under the bridge.
+There is a Bridge Pilot service at Wroxham Bridge, it must be used if you intend to pass under the bridge.
 The service operates 8.30am – 5.00pm seven days a week.

 To use this service please moor on the pilots quayside immediately before the bridge on the right hand side.
 If this space is full, the bridge pilot will be able to advise you of other suitable moorings where you can wait, but please be aware at peak times there may be no available space if the service is very busy.

-Once moored please telephone Tel: 07775 297 638 giving your boat name and your location and the pilot will be with you as soon as possible.
+Once moored please telephone the Bridge pilot on 07775 297 638 giving your boat name and your location and the pilot will be with you as soon as possible.
 Please be patient as at busy times there may be a short wait.
 It would greatly assist the pilot if you lower the canopy and screens if necessary whilst you are waiting.

 Please note that passage through the bridge is always at the pilot’s discretion.

-At Great Yarmouth there are low bridges which may delay you if the tide is very high.
-The best time therefore for passing through Great Yarmouth is within one hour before, to two hours after the low water times shown in the tide table – you will have the best headroom under the bridges and your boat will be easier to manage.
-Slack water (when the current is still at the change of tides) occurs about one hour after the times given.
-Be sure to take notice of the three vertical red lights on Breydon Bridge, and the Yarmouth/Acle Road Bridge.
+At Great Yarmouth there are three low bridges which you may not be able to pass though if the tide is very high.
+The best time for passing through Great Yarmouth is one hour before to two hours after the low water times shown in the tide table.
+This will give you the best headroom under the bridges and your boat will be easier to manoeuvre as the current will be less.
+Slack water, when the current is still at the change of tides, occurs about one hour after the times given.
+Be sure to take notice of the three vertical red lights on Breydon Bridge, and the Vauxhall/Acle Road Bridge.
 Do not continue through if these lights are lit.